ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-of the worthy Magistrate.
+ the worthy Magistrate.
 This World —
 This is an agreefilile world, after oil.
 If we would only bring ourselves lo look
 at ihe objects ihat surround us in their